activist-org/activist/STYLEGUIDE.md

 ## Formatting [`⇧`](#contents)

-For the frontend activist uses [Prettier](https://prettier.io/) to format the code and [Headwind](https://github.com/heybourn/headwind) to sort Tailwind CSS classes.
-We'll eventually set it up so that code is autoformatted within the PR flow, and generally the team isn't worried about formatting as it's done on save locally as we work.
-Backend code written in Python should be formatted using [black](https://github.com/psf/black).
+The activist frontend uses [Prettier](https://prettier.io/) to format the code and [Headwind](https://github.com/heybourn/headwind) to sort Tailwind CSS classes.
+Backend code that's written in Python should be formatted using [black](https://github.com/psf/black).
+The team suggests that you set up your environment to autoformat using te these formatters on save.
+We have workflows to check formatting for pull requests and will notify you if something's wrong :)

 <a id="colors"></a>